Dr Shaoping Zhang

 Other University of Auckland co-authors: Adam Patterson, Garth Cooper

-Other University of Auckland co-authors: Anthony Phillips, Garth Cooper, Linda Zhang, James Chuang
+Other University of Auckland co-authors: Anthony Phillips, Garth Cooper, Chia-Lin Chuang

-Other University of Auckland co-authors: Anthony Phillips, Garth Cooper, Linda Zhang
+Other University of Auckland co-authors: Anthony Phillips, Garth Cooper

-- Zhang, S., Xu, H., Liu, H., Amarsingh, G., & Cooper, G. J. S. (1/10/2013).
-Diabetes-evoked pathogenic changes associated with altered copper uptake/transport pathways in the aorta of STZ-diabetic rats: effects of treatment by Cu(II)-selective chelation.
+- Zhang, S., Xu, H., Liu, H., Amarsingh, G., & Cooper, G. J. S. (18/10/2013).
+Pathogenic changes in diabetes-evoked arteriosclerosis associated with altered copper uptake/transport pathways in the aorta of STZ-diabetic rats: effects of treatment by Cu(II)-selective chelation.
 Poster presented at The ARTERY 13, London, UK.
 Related URL.

 - Zhang, L., Ward, M.-L., Phillips, A. R. J., Zhang, S., Kennedy, J., Barry, B., ...
 Cooper, G. J. S. (2013).
 Protection of the heart by treatment with a divalent-copper-selective chelator reveals a novel mechanism underlying cardiomyopathy in diabetic rats.
 Cardiovasc Diabetol, 1210.1186/1475-2840-12-123

-Other University of Auckland co-authors: Garth Cooper, Marie-Louise Ward, Linda Zhang, Anthony Phillips
+Other University of Auckland co-authors: Garth Cooper, Marie-Louise Ward, Anthony Phillips

 - Zhang, S., Liu, H., Chuang, C. L., Li, X. L., Au, M., Zhang, L., & Cooper, G. J. S. (10/6/2012).
 Over-expression of Human Amylin Leads to Oligomerization and beta-cell Dysfunction Associated with Mitochondrial Uncoupling, Activation of c-Jun and Decrease Expression of JNK Interacting Protein-1.
 Poster presented at American Diabetes Association - 72nd Scientific Sessions, Philadelphia, PA.
 USA.
 Related URL.